tonyest/Prospress/readme.txt

 **Templates not Themes** - Your site is already stunning, so instead of requiring a new theme, Prospress uses a few simple templates to fit in with your existing look and feel.

 See all the great features on the [Prospress Features page](http://prospress.org/features/).

-= Why is Prospress here when it's beta? =

-For those who can't wait to try a game changer, this beta is for you.
-Download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.

-If you'd prefer to wait for a stable release, we've made a special [demo site](http://demo.prospress.org/auctions/) for you.
-You can register, post auctions & make bids on some priceless paintings in the safety of a Prospress.org sandbox.

 = Want to know more? =